 He completed his elementary education at the hands of Shaykh Yusuf al-Khairi.
 He lost his sight at age nine and devoted himself to memorizing the Qur’an and to studying the sciences of the Arabic language.
 He then joined al-Azhar Mosque in Cairo where he studied Islamic jurisprudence, Arabic, and history.
 There, he impressed the great reformer Shaykh Muhammad Abdu with his intelligence and quick learning.

-Faruqi returned to Palestine then travelled to Istanbul to study law, obtaining his license in 1909 and mastering Turkish, French, and English.
+Faruqi returned to Palestine then travelled to Istanbul to study law, obtaining his degree in 1909 and mastering Turkish, French, and English.
 He sometimes sat in the Hagia Sophia Mosque and interpreted the Qur’an.
 He later returned to Palestine where he practiced law.

 On the eve of World War I, he took part in founding the first political party aimed at resisting Zionism, the Ottoman National Party.
 Among its objectives were “to resist the Zionist Movement through legal means and fight it with the weapon of truth, and to remind the government of its obligations to prohibit immigration and the sale of land.”
 Faruqi then began to publish editorials in the Beirut daily Al-Mufid warning against Palestine falling under Zionist influence.
 On 26 November 1913, he published a poem in the newspaper Filastin entitled “The Zionist Menace,” in which he reminded the Turkish authorities of their obligation to protect Palestine.